- This event has passed.

 Glutes & Hamstrings

-- Reverse Lunges – 8 reps each leg – 4 sets
+- Elevated Reverse Lunges – 8 reps each leg – 4 sets

-- Clam Shells – 12 reps each leg – 4 sets
+- Glute Kick Backs – 12 reps each leg – 4 sets

 Position your feet in a wide position outside your shoulers with your toes slightly pointed out.
 Holding your dumbbells in your hands in-between your legs, slowly squat down being sure to keep your weight in your heels.
 Make sure your knees are following your toes, also pointed outwards and keep your chest up but your head down to keep your spine neutral.
 Focusing on squeezing your glutes as you push up out of the squat.